camsys/onebusaway-nyc-atstop/README.md

 Now, we are using [ng-describe](https://github.com/kensho/ng-describe). **Note:** `SpecRunner.html` will be deleted when all test cases are transformed to the *ngDescribe* method (For example, `www/js/filters-spec.js`).

-* First, install (in the root of the project):
+* First, install:
-  * `npm install -g karma-cli`
+  * `sudo npm install -g karma-cli`

-If this fails on Linux with a node-gyp error, you may need to install the build-essential package
+(If this fails on Linux with a node-gyp error, you may need to install the build-essential package)

 * Default Karma Config (`karma.conf.js`) file located in the root directory of the project
 * Run `karma start`